GormlessIT/CMM007-Intranet_Systems_Development-LibMag/README.md

 </pre>

 <h1>Project Overview</h1>
-<p>LibMag is a web application providing functionality for administrators to manage books and user accounts, and for users to view and loan books</p>
+<p>LibMag is a web application designed for managing library resources, providing functionality for administrators to manage books and user accounts, and for users to search for books, borrow and return books</p>

 <h2>Features</h2>
 <h3>Login Page:</h3>
 <p>Role-based access for admins and users, login is based on username and password</p>

+<p>Authentication is achieved with a MySQL database</p>

+<p>Authorisation is handled with a dropdown available on the login page (username, password AND user role must match i.e. if a user attempts to login as admin by choosing "Admin" on the dropdown, the database recognises this as an incorrect account combination)</p>

 <h3>Admin Page:</h3>
 <p>Book and user management (CRUD operations).
 Creating users includes an additional email field, which ensures uniqueness of user accounts (you cannot make multiple accounts with the same email address)</p>

 <h3>User Page:</h3>
-<p>User side searching, filtering and viewing available books</p>

-<h3>Book Loan Page:</h3>
-<p>Fuctionality for viewing user's borrowed books with due dates, providing opportunity to return books</p>
+<p>User side searching, filtering and viewing available books, and fuctionality for viewing user's borrowed books with due dates, providing opportunity to return books</p>

-<p>Authentication is achieved with a MySQL database</p>

-<p>Authorisation is handled with a dropdown available on the login page (username, password AND user role must match i.e. if a user attempts to login as admin by choosing "Admin" on the dropdown, the database recognises this as an incorrect account combination)</p>

 <h1>System Requirements</h1>
 <p>This project has been created using the WAMP (Windows, Apache Server, MySQL, PHP) technology stack, handled through WAMPserver</p>
 <p>To run this project, you need:</p>
 <ul>
-  <li>WAMP or XAMPP, WAMPserver is <b>heavily</b> recommend as this is what has been used to develop/test the web application</li>
+  <li>WAMPserver is <b>heavily</b> recommend as this is what has been used to develop/test the web application, the instructions below apply to how WAMPserver is setup and may not be relevant to other methods used for setting up the application</li>
+  <li>Otherwise, you can set up a WAMP or XAMPP stack using a preferred method</li>
   <li>PHP (version 8.3.14 recommended)</li>
   <li>MySQL (version 9.1.0 recommended)</li>
   <li>A modern web browser (Chrome has been used in development/testing)</li>